Lambton, Toronto: Education

 Warren Park Junior Public School is an English secular public elementary school operated by the Toronto District School Board.
 Located on Varsity Road, near the intersection of Scarlett Road and Dundas Street West, it was built in 1930.

 Humbercrest Public School is an English secular public elementary school operated by the Toronto District School Board.
 Located on St. Mark's Rd., near the intersection of St. Mark's Road and Jane Street, it was built in 1916.

 Lambton Park Community School is an English secular public elementary school operated by the Toronto District School Board.
 Located on Bernice Cres., near the intersection of Scarlett Road and Dundas Street West, the original building was constructed in 1916 and was replaced in 1969.

 St. James Catholic School is an English Catholic public elementary school operated by the Toronto Catholic District School Board.
 Located on Humbercrest Boulevard, near the intersection of Scarlett Road and Dundas Street West, it was built in 1960.

 Runnymede Collegiate Institute is an English secular public secondary school operated by the Toronto District School Board.
 Located on Jane Street, near the intersection of Jane Street and Dundas Street West, it was built in 1927.

 In addition to the Toronto District School Board and the Toronto Catholic District School Board, two other public school boards also operate in the city.
 Conseil scolaire Viamonde is a secular French first language public school board; and the Conseil scolaire de district catholique Centre-Sud is a French first language separate public school board.
 However, neither of the two school boards operate a school in the neighbourhood.

 A newly renovated (2008) library branch, Jane Dundas Branch is operated by Toronto Public Library.
 It is located at the intersection of Jane Street and Dundas Street West.
 Opened in 1975, the building replaced an earlier building two doors south, which was constructed by York Township in 1951; the original building now operates as a day care centre.

 Transportation

 The area is served by the 35 Jane and 935 Jane Express buses from Jane and Pioneer Village stations.
 The area south of the CPR tracks is also served by the 40 Junction-Dundas West bus from Dundas West and Kipling stations, and the 55 Warren Park bus from Jane station.
-The area north of the CPR is served by the 79A/B Scarlett Rd bus from Runnymede station.
+The area north of the CPR is served by the 79A/B Scarlett Rd bus from Runnymede station, and the 189 Stockyards bus from High Park station.